BlueBrain/atlas-interpolation/README.md

 #### Example Code

 Please be at the root folder of the project or change the different paths to run the example code below properly.
+The code might take some time, especially the prediction of the entire volume (last line of the code), an environement with GPUs could speed up the runtime.

 ```python
 import json